zwindler/demystifions-kubernetes/README.md

 ### Warning

-Last but not least, a lot of files will be created in various places. **Running as root for this tutorial will save you from a world of pain**, even though this is really bad practice.
+Last but not least, a lot of files will be created in various places.
+For convenience, **running as root (using sudo) for this tutorial will save you from a world of pain**, even though this is really bad practice.
 Just don't do it outside of here (please).

 ## Kubernetes bootstrap